lframosferreira/cvc5/report/README.md

 # How to build the project in docker

 We made available a Dockerfile for building a container that contains everything needed to use the project.
 You can built it normally.
-But be aware, it taken A LONG time to built, around 10 minutes on my machine.
+But be aware, it takes A LONG time to build, around 10 minutes on my machine.

 # Available docker image

 In my Dockerhub there is an already built image with everything needed for using the program.
 You can download it like this:

-`sudo docker pull luisfeliperamos/poc:latest`
+`sudo docker pull luisfeliperamos/poc`

 In order to run it, use:

-`docker run --rm luisfeliperamos/poc:latest`
+`sudo docker run -it luisfeliperamos/poc`

 # How to use